Georgia Senate passes budget on party-line vote

 Meanwhile, the fiscal 2021 budget likely won’t be finalized until the last day or two of this year’s legislative session.
 The House passed a much larger pre-coronavirus spending plan in March before lawmakers took a three-month hiatus to discourage the spread of COVID-19.

-A joint House-Senate conference committee will work during the next week to settle the two chambers’ differences over the budget.
+A joint House-Senate conference committee will work during the next week, week of June 21, to settle the two chambers’ differences over the budget.